hashicorp/terraform-provider-azurerm/website/docs/r/datadog_monitors.html.markdown

 > **NOTE:** The assigned `principal_id` and `tenant_id` can be retrieved after the identity `type` has been set to `SystemAssigned` and the datadog Monitor has been created.
 More details are available below.
 ---

-An `sku` block exports the following:

-* `name` - (Required) The name which should be used for this sku.

----

-An `user_info` block exports the following:
+An `user` block exports the following:

 * `name` - (Required) The name which should be used for this user_info.

-* `email_address` - (Required) Email of the user used by Datadog for contacting them if needed.
+* `email` - (Required) Email of the user used by Datadog for contacting them if needed.
 Changing this forces a new datadog Monitor to be created.

 * `phone_number` - (Optional) Phone number of the user used by Datadog for contacting them if needed.